Humaira Abid: Awards and exhibitions

 Abid's work has been exhibited and published internationally.
 Her work has been reviewed by the Seattle Times, the Stranger, KUOW Public Radio, and the Seattle Weekly.
 She has appeared in the Stranger's Arts & Performances Quarterly magazine and the Huffington Post.

 In 2012, Abid's installation "Breakdown in the Closet" was the winner of International Museum of Women's Community Choice Award for the MAMA: Motherhood Around the Globe exhibition.
 Clare Winterton, the museum's executive director, said "Humaira Abid's work is a reminder and challenge to all of us to create a world where the depth and complexity of all of our stories of women, and as mothers, can be seen, acknowledged and understood."

 In 2014, she was awarded GAP funding by 4Culture and included in the "Knock on Wood" Biennial exhibition at Bellevue Arts Museum.

 Abid was the subject of a short documentary, Heartwood: The Art of Humaira Abid (2014), produced and directed by Laila Kazmi.
 The short film aired on PBS on KCTS 9 television.

-In 2017 Abid was awarded the Art Innovator Award Finalist by Artist Trust.
+In 2019, Abid was awarded the Art Innovator Award by Artist Trust.

 In 2020, Abid had a new exhibition at the Center For Art and Wood titled, "Searching for Home."
 The exhibition lasted through February 7, 2020 - October 3, 2020 and was curated by Jennifer-Navva Milliken.